At least 11 killed in Israeli strike that hit a school in northern Gaza

 Footage from the al-Falouja School showed rescue workers rushing casualties out of the school compound amid widespread debris and crowds of people.
 One video showed men wrapping a mangled, severed torso in a plastic sheet and putting body parts into a cooler.

-Gaza’s Health Ministry didn't immediately provide a breakdown of how many of the casualties were women and children.
+Gaza’s Health Ministry didn't immediately say how many of the casualties were women and children.

 Israeli forces have repeatedly struck schools, saying Hamas fighters use them as "command centers" to plan attacks.
 The military says it uses precision weapons to avoid civilian casualties.